Public library trustees are expected to be advocates and champions of public libraries.

 The public library trustee relationship with local elected officials is of critical importance.
 This is true for even regional library boards, as those trustees also need to advocate for the ongoing funding and development of the regional library system to their municipal or district colleagues.
 Local government is a substantial funder of BC public libraries.
 Trustees are uniquely placed to champion the public library as a key community asset, as trustees are not employees of the public library, but they have knowledge and credibility for sharing the stories, the impact, and the value of the public library.

-The BCLTA has developed a trustee advocacy and influence framework, Advocacy and Influence in Your Community: A Framework for Building and Maintaining Relationships, to provide trustees with ideas, approaches, and proven practices that, along with the knowledge of their communities, trustees can use for successfully connecting others with their public library.
+The BCLTA has developed the resource Relationship Building, Influence, and Advocacy to provide trustees with ideas, approaches, and proven practices that, along with the knowledge of their communities, trustees can use for successfully connecting others with their public library.
 It is important that boards work with their library directors, so that their efforts to champion and advocate for the public library is

 - telling an accurate and up-to-date story about the public library